 Additional Types of Fibroids

-Subserosal fibroids: This type of fibroid grows on the outside of the uterus and is most often associated with an enlarged uterus.
-Because the subserosal fibroid is not located in the uterus, it has a lot of room to grow and may become as large as a grapefruit before symptoms begin.
+Subserosal fibroids grow outside the uterus and often come with an enlarged uterus.
+Because the subserosal fibroid is not located in the uterus, it has a lot of room to grow and may become as large as a grapefruit before symptoms appear.

-Submucousal fibroids: These are often uncommon and develop in both the uterine wall and the uterus.
-Women who suffer from submucousal fibroids experience heavy bleeding during and in between their menstrual periods.
+Submucosal fibroids: These tend to be more uncommon than other uterine fibroids and can develop in both the uterine wall and the uterus.
+Women who suffer from submucosal fibroids experience heavy bleeding during and between their menstrual periods.

-Pedunculated fibroids: Subserosal fibroids have the ability to grow what look like stalks that connect the fibroid to the uterus, also known as a penduculated fibroid.
+Pedunculated fibroids: Subserosal fibroids can grow what looks like stalks that connect the fibroid to the uterus, and those stalks are called pedunculated fibroids.
 This fibroid type can be very painful if the stalk becomes twisted.

 Treating Intramural Fibroids

-At USA Fibroid Centers our doctors offer a non-surgical treatment for uterine fibroids called Uterine Fibroid Embolization (UFE).
-This procedure is performed by an interventional radiologist in our outpatient clinics, without the need for a hospital stay or long recovery.
-Our doctors begin the procedure by administering a light sedative and then making a small incision in the groin area.
-An ultrasound will be used to guide a catheter through the incision and into the uterine artery supplying blood to the fibroids.
-Once the artery has been located, tiny particles will flow through the catheter and block the blood supply to the fibroid.
-This will cause the fibroid to shrink and eventually die.
+At USA Fibroid Centers, our fibroid specialists offer a non-surgical treatment for uterine fibroids called Uterine Fibroid Embolization (UFE).
+An interventional radiologist performs this proven procedure in our outpatient clinics without needing a hospital stay or a lengthy recovery period.
+Patients receive a light sedative, and the procedure begins with a small incision in the groin area.
+An ultrasound is then used to guide a catheter through the incision and into the uterine artery supplying blood to the fibroids.
+Once the artery has been located, tiny particles flow through the catheter and block the blood supply to the fibroid.
+This causes the fibroid to shrink and eventually die.

-The UFE procedure is attractive to many women because it does not involve surgery and it allows women to keep their uterus.
-Many of our patients can expect to start seeing results within the first month following treatment.
-Find relief for your uterine fibroids today by contacting USA Fibroid Centers today.
-Give us a call (855) 615-2555 or visit our website www.USAFibroidCenters.com to schedule online.
+The UFE procedure is attractive to many women because it does not involve surgery, allowing women to keep their uterus intact.
+Many of our patients can expect to start seeing results within the first month following treatment — fibroid pain and symptoms should decrease, and women may experience a shorter menstrual cycle.